When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 - Horsehair laid over the sacking and springs; a tough durable material that can withstand the wear and tear from the springs, and

 - Wool felt laid on top on top of the horsehair; a softer material that gives comfort to the seat.

 The two layers of padding were less than ½ inch thick each, and lifted off quite easily, to reveal the sacking and springs below.

 The sacking was so old and worn that once exposed it just pulled away easily, leaving the bare wood of the chairs.

 Once all the layers of upholstery were removed, I then used a claw hammer and an old chisel to de-nail the wood; and an old screwdriver to get in underneath the staples, that secured the sacking to the chair, and pulled them out with pliers.

 Once I’d removed all the upholstery to reveal the springs, on inspection, one spring had become detached and another had actually snapped.

 The detached spring was easy, I just reattached it; but, repairing a broken spring is more challenging; I had visions of scouring the Internet to see if I could resource a replacement.

 However, not giving up so easily, I stuck a screwdriver down the centre of the spring (holding it in one hand) while I used pliers in the other hand to see if I could pull the end of the coil out at 90 degrees.
-Not expecting to succeed because they are strong springs with good recoil; the metal did give, and did bend the way I wanted it to.
+Not expecting to succeed because they are strong springs with good recoil; the metal did give and bend the way I wanted it to.

 Having repaired the spring, I then reattached it to the chair.